vantage-sh/docs.vantage.sh/docs/connecting_databricks.md

 :::

 - `system.compute.clusters`: contains metadata, like human-readable names, for clusters and custom tagging.
+- `system.compute.warehouses`: contains metadata such as warehouse configuration, human-readable warehouse names, and custom tags.
 - `system.access.workspace_latest`: contains human-readable names for workspaces.

 ## Migrate to the New Databricks Billing Integration {#migrate}